Some of our most frequently asked questions…..

 We welcome dogs when operating our standard timetables to Bodiam.
 However during Special Events restrictions may apply, so please check the relevant event page for details.

-Please note that dogs (except for registered assistance dogs) are not permitted in the Colonel Stephens Railway Museum or in catering areas (the Wealden Pullman dining train; inside the Station Refreshment Rooms at Tenterden (although there’s outside seating and dog bowls available); Northiam Tea Room or in on-train buffet cars).
-Dog tickets are £3 each.
+Please note that dogs (except for registered assistance dogs) are not permitted in the Colonel Stephens Railway Museum or in catering areas.
 Please ensure that your dog is kept under control on a short lead at all times.
 For the benefit of all visitors, dogs must not be allowed to climb on the seats or tables.

 Can I travel in a First Class carriage?

-First Class accommodation is available on some trains at a supplement of £2.00 per person per single journey or £6.50 for a family of up to four travelling together – this is payable to the Ticket Inspector onboard the train.
+First Class accommodation is available on some trains for a small supplement payable to the Ticket Inspector onboard the train.

 Can I look round the engine shed?